The Awakening: Part 1

 junk, scowled at the dog and said a little too angrily, “What?!”

-The dog’s tail stopped wagging, drooping between her legs, and her head sunk a little as she plodded off across the carport.
+The dog’s tail stopped wagging, tucked between her legs, and her head sunk a little as she plodded off across the carport.

 Jake immediately felt guilty.